jncraton/computational-thinking-cpsc2020/lectures/16-string-methods.md

 ------

 - The textbook uses the `format` method on strings
-- It is antiquated and has largely been superceded by [f-strings](https://docs.python.org/3/tutorial/inputoutput.html#formatted-string-literals) since Python 3.6.
+- It is antiquated and has largely been superseded by [f-strings](https://docs.python.org/3/tutorial/inputoutput.html#formatted-string-literals) since Python 3.6.
 - You will not be required to use or understand the `format` method in this class

 f-strings
 ---------

-- Proivde simple string formatting
+- Provide simple string formatting
 - Python expressions can be included within strings
 - An `f` should be used before the opening quote of the string literal